annaborkowska28/Tasty-Recipes-and-Grocery-List-RapidAPI-Flask/QA/test_plan_ENG.md

 ## 5. Bug Reporting
-Each bug should be reporte.g.
-API, contact form)
+Each bug should be report e.g. API, contact form)

 - Steps to reproduce the issue